A complete guide to installing smart home cinema tech in a rented property

 When it comes to making your home smarter, renters can have a hard time installing everything they want.
 Intelligent thermostats and smart locks are mostly off limits, but thankfully this isn't the case when it comes to music, TV and home entertainment.

-There are a range of smart speakers on the market from Google, Amazon, Sonos and Apple, and further devices like the Google Chromecast and Apple TV which make streaming content easy.
-Add in virtual assistants like Alexa, Google Assistant and Siri, and even renters can enjoy a slice of the smart home action - and all without making any permanent changes to your property.
+There are a range of smart speakers on the market from Google, Amazon, Sonos and Apple, and further devices like the Chromecast with Google TV, Roku and Apple TV 4K which make streaming content easy.
+Add in virtual assistants like Alexa, Google Assistant and Siri, and even renters can enjoy a slice of the smart home action – and all without making any permanent changes to your property.

 It all starts with the smart speaker.
 This is the device you will use first for listening to music, podcasts and the radio, but which will soon become the hub for your entire smart home.
-You can also buy several examples of the same speaker — be it from Apple, Google, Amazon or Sonos — to create a network and play music throughout the house.
+You can buy several examples of the same speaker — be it from Apple, Google, Amazon, Sonos or someone else — to create a connected network and play music throughout the house.

 Networking your speakers – and why cheaper could mean better

-Generally speaking, the more you pay for one of these speakers, the better sound quality you will get and the louder than sound will be.
-The Echo Dot's tiny internal speaker isn't much good for playing music, while the Sonos is room-filling.
+Generally speaking, the more you pay for one of these speakers, the better sound quality you will get and the louder that sound will be.
+The Echo Dot's small internal speaker doesn't produce the greatest sound (but is much better than earlier models of Dot), while the Sonos One, Nest Audio and Echo (4th Gen) are all genuinely room-filling.

-For apartment renters, the HomePod and Home Max might not go down too well with your neighbors, so maybe consider a cheaper, smaller option if you live within close proximity of other people.
+While it is tempting to spend as much as possible on the greatest and most powerful music system, options like the $2,300 Naim Mu-so might not go down too well with your neighbors, despite the superb sound.
+So maybe consider a cheaper, smaller option if you live within close proximity of other people.

 Because the Dot and Mini are just $50 each, it makes sense to buy more than one.
 For example, you could hook one up to a larger speaker in the lounge or kitchen, then place a second on its own in the bedroom (where speaker loudness is less of a concern) to play the radio each morning, or just read out the news headlines and weather forecast while you get ready.